Year 3 2024 - 2025

 English

 In English, we will mainly work on a text-based approach, and enjoy reading a range of quality picture books, non-fiction texts and extracts from longer novels.
+This term, we will be focussing on the texts: ‘Journey’ by Aaron Becker and ‘Zeraffa Giraffa’ by Dianne Hofmeyr.
 Now that many of the children are becoming confident decoders, the reading focus begins to shift in Year 3, and concentrates more on developing comprehension skills.
 Our shared texts will also inspire writing in a range of genres including, narrative, poetry, and instructional text types.
-This term, we will be focussing our English lesson on the books ‘Seal Surfer’ and ‘Big Blue Whale’
+In addition, discrete grammar, spelling and handwriting lessons will also be taught.

 Science